sachinvgawade/KnowledgeHubRAG/README.md

 - **PDF Processing:** Extracts information from PDF files to build an index for efficient retrieval.

 - **Language Models:** Incorporates pre-trained language models (LLM) to generate responses with context-awareness.
+-
+### Key Components

+#### 1. Haystack Framework
+- Facilitates easy integration of the document store, retriever, and reader components.
+- Provides efficient indexing and retrieval functionalities.

+#### 2. FAISS Document Store
+- An in-memory vector database used for fast and scalable document retrieval.

+#### 3. Retriever (sentence-transformers)
+- Converts queries and passages into embeddings for similarity searches.

+#### 4. Reader (deepset/roberta-base-squad2)
+- Performs reading comprehension on retrieved passages to identify answers.

+#### 5. RAG Pipeline
+- Combines the strengths of both Retriever and Reader for improved question answering.

 ## Usage